 How do I work out my income or spending for a calendar month?

-How do I include costs that only happen occasionally on my budget?
+How do I include costs that only happen once or a few times a year?

 How can I reduce my living costs?